369th Infantry Regiment (United States): Background

 On 5 October 1917, Emmett Jay Scott, long-time secretary to Booker T. Washington, was appointed Special Assistant to Newton D. Baker, the Secretary of War.
 Scott was to serve as a confidential advisor in situations that involved the well-being of ten million African Americans and their roles in the war.
 While many African Americans who served in the Great War believed racial discrimination would dissipate once they returned home, that did not happen.
-Racism after World War I was probably at its worst until the start of World War II.

 Although many African Americans were eager to fight in the war, they were often turned away from military service.
 When the United States realized that it did not have close to enough soldiers, it decided to pass the Selective Service Act of 1917 which required all men from the ages of 21 to 30 to register for the draft; this included African Americans.
 Many African Americans enlisted believing that their military service would give them the opportunity to change the way they were perceived by white Americans.

 The 369th Regiment was reformed from the National Guard's 15th Regiment in New York.
-The 15th New York National Guard was a state militia regiment which served to help suppress the 1863 New York City draft riots and was mustered into federal service for 30 days in June, 1864, providing manning for Army posts in the New York Harbor.
+The 15th New York National Guard was a state militia regiment which served to help suppress the 1863 New York City draft riots and was mustered into federal service for 30 days in June 1864, providing manpower for Army posts in the New York Harbor.
 The 15th Regiment was reconstituted after Charles S. Whitman was elected Governor of New York.
-He enforced the legislation that was passed due to the efforts of the 10th Cavalry in Mexico, which had passed as a law that had not manifested until June 2 1913.
+He enforced the legislation that was passed due to the efforts of the 10th Cavalry in Mexico, which had passed as a law that had not manifested until June 2, 1913.

 When the U.S. entered World War I, many African Americans believed that entering the armed forces would help eliminate racial discrimination throughout the United States.
 Many felt it was "a God-sent blessing" so they could prove they deserved respect from white Americans through service in the armed forces.
+On the other hand, many were forced through false promises of freedom and equality.
 Through the efforts of the Central Committee of Negro College Men and President Wilson, a special training camp to train black officers for the proposed black regiments was established.